Installing ZendPHP on Alpine Linux

 }

-(Assuming that your PHP-FPM pool is running on a socket exposed on port 9000.)
+The example assumes that your PHP-FPM pool is running on a socket exposed on port 9000.

 For a variety of reasons, we do not ship PECL with Alpine Linux.
 As such, you need to perform the following steps in order to compile custom extensions.